Clorisyuxw/Payroll_HRIS_Integration_Project/README.md

 ### Payroll Integration and Migration

-* Simulated PeopleSoft HR and TimeFiler data integration.
+* Integrated and reconciled employee and attendance datasets originating from PeopleSoft HR and TimeFiler.
 * Prepared payroll-ready datasets for migration into PayGlobal.
 * Generated payroll load files for payroll system import.
 * Supported payroll testing and validation processes before payroll migration.